-Having a broad perspective of life beyond the medical profession can help buffer the daily challenges of caring for patients.
+Having a broad perspective of life both within and beyond the medical profession can help buffer the daily challenges of caring for patients.

 Although it may seem counterintuitive to add more to your packed schedule, people who donate their time and expertise in volunteer service often find it easier to attain personal happiness.

 When you focus on managing the stress of relentless change, it is easy to lose sight of the joy, meaning, and purpose of your profession.
-Taking small steps devoted to improving your own well-being will help you have a longer, more satisfying career, and reduce your risk of burnout.
-Improving your personal well-being may also have a positive impact on your team, your family, and all the patients with whom you interact.
+Taking small steps devoted to improving your own well-being may help you have a longer, more satisfying career, and reduce your risk of burnout.
+Improving your personal well-being may also have a positive impact on your team, your family, and the patients under your care.

 AMA CME Accreditation Information

 Credit Designation Statement: The American Medical Association designates this enduring material activity for a maximum of 0.50 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.